 As electronics and RF systems have become increasingly complex, the need to catch and fix errors during the design phase of a project has become increasingly important.

 Catching an error during the design phase is orders of magnitude less expensive to fix than catching it during the manufacturing or test phases.

 One of the best tools in an engineer's toolbox for catching design errors are design peer reviews at critical points in the development life cycle of our products.

-Here are 5 simple steps you can take to hold the most productive design review possible for your next project.
+5 simple steps to hold the most productive design review possible for your next project

 1. Enlist independent reviewers